CodeArunJ/CodeArunJ/README.md

 ## ✅ Closing

 Arun Jelsinge combines technical acumen with an analytical mindset to drive data-informed decision-making.
 With foundational expertise in predictive modeling and a passion for continuous learning, Arun is prepared to contribute effectively to data-centric roles and collaborative environments.
 This portfolio reflects a commitment to precision, impact, and professional growth.

 ---

-## 📌 Next Steps

-1. **Add Featured GitHub Projects:**
-   Populate repository with polished Jupyter Notebooks for each project, including README.md files with:
-   - Project overview
-   - Technologies used
-   - Key results and visuals
-   - Instructions for replication

-2. **Integrate GitHub Actions or Binder Links:**
-   Enhance interactivity by enabling live notebook previews via Binder or Streamlit for easier recruiter and peer access.

----